vivipu/tkinterbinary/README.md

 # tkinterbinary
 ![](Binary.gif)

-A Tkinter app which converts strings into binary notation.
+A Tkinter app which converts strings or integers into binary notation, and vice-versa.